X

 Shasta Daisy

-When to plant Shasta daisies in Arizona
+When to plant Shasta Daisies in Arizona:

-Start seeds indoors:
+Start seeds indoors: July – September

-Plant seeds or transplants outside:
+Plant transplants outside: October – November

 How to grow Shasta Daisies: